Too Many Kisses: Plot

 Richard Gaylord Jr. is a modern Lothario who has so many sweethearts that his father does not know what to do with him.
 Tired of paying to get his son out of one romantic entanglement after another, Richard Gaylord Sr. sends his son to the Basque region of France, believing that the women there will only accept attentions from their own people.

-Almost immediately, local girl Yvonne Hurja becomes infatuated with Richard, who she sees as being able to help her break free from the unwanted attention of local guardsman Julio.
+Almost immediately, local girl Yvonne Hurja becomes infatuated with Richard, whom she sees as being able to help her break free from the unwanted attention of local guardsman Julio.
 A rivalry grows between Richard and Julio.

 Cast

 Reception

-A review in Billboard read, "This is an excellent selection for any exhibitor[...]
-Dix, as Richard Gaylord, is dashing and pleasing in every scene.
+A review in Billboard stated "This is an excellent selection for any exhibitor...Dix, as Richard Gaylord, is dashing and pleasing in every scene.
 His admirers especially will derive gratification from his work".

 A Variety review noted: "Incidentally 'Harpo' Marx, of musical comedy fame (Marx Brothers), does a half-wit that makes him a screen possibility for comedies who will bear watching".

 Legacy

 This film is notable for being the earliest surviving film to feature Harpo Marx of the Marx Brothers.
 It is the only film in which he did not star alongside his brothers.
-(His youngest brother Zeppo starred in the similarly-titled A Kiss in the Dark, released only three months later).
-Harpo plays the Village Peter Pan, and technically has speaking lines (albeit not heard, since this is a silent film) for the first and last time in his career.
+(His youngest brother Zeppo appeared in the similarly titled A Kiss in the Dark, released three months later).
+Harpo plays the Village Peter Pan and technically has speaking lines (albeit not heard, because this is a silent film) for the first and last time in his career.

-The film has been restored by the Film Preservation Society, its television premiere coming on Turner Classic Movies on November 29, 2020 before its release to Blu-ray the following day.
-Harpo's son Bill Marx composed and recorded a new soundtrack for this restoration.
+For several years, Too Many Kisses had been considered a lost film until a print was discovered in the early 1970s.
+It has since been restored by the Film Preservation Society.
+On November 29, 2020, the film was shown on television for the first time on Turner Classic Movies and was released on Blu-ray the following day.
+Harpo's son Bill Marx composed and recorded a soundtrack for this restoration.